 The program is presented by Brian Cesaratto, an attorney in Epstein Becker Green’s Privacy, Cybersecurity and Data Asset Management practice.
 He is a Certified Information Systems Security Professional (CISSP) and Certified Ethical Hacker (CEH).

-Mr. Cesaratto draws on a diverse legal background that includes private practice with national law firms, lengthy solo practice, and serving as an Assistant District Attorney in Bronx County, New York.
+Mr. Cesaratto draws on a diverse legal background that includes private practice with national law firms, lengthy solo practice, and serving as an Assistant District Attorney in Bronx County, New York, where he directed investigations into financial fraud, identity theft, theft of intellectual property, credit card fraud, and consumer fraud.
+In addition to his CISSP and CEH certifications, he has completed extensive training courses in computer forensics software, including recovery of deleted electronic documents and indicia of unauthorized data transfer.